projectglow/glow/docs/source/etl/vcf2delta.rst

 And for computational biology / bioinformatics use cases it also requires support for not only SQL, but also Python, R, and command-line bioinformatics tools.

 The example below shows how to ingest a VCF into a genomics `Delta Lake table <https://delta.io>`_ using Glow.
-Delta Lake supports Scala, Python, R and SQL, and with the :ref:`Glow Pipe Transformer <pipe-transformer>`, bioinformatics tools can also be integrated into your data pipeline.
+Delta Lake supports Scala, Python, R and SQL.
+Bioinformatics tools can also be integrated into your data pipeline with the :ref:`Glow Pipe Transformer <pipe-transformer>`.

 The example explodes a project-level VCF (pVCF) with many genotypes per row (represented as an array of structs), into a form with one genotype and one variant per row.
-In this representation Delta Lake can efficiently query at the genotype or gene level.
+In this representation Delta Lake can be efficiently queried at the genotype or gene level.

 Then we will register the Delta Lake as a Spark SQL table, perform point queries, and then gene-level queries using annotation data from the :ref:`gff <gff>` demo.